 Chief of Cabinet at the Ministry of Foreign Affairs of Mexico since 2013.
 Previously, he served as Executive Director at the International Monetary Fund (IMF) (2010-2012), Manager, domestic operations, Banco de México (2004-2009) and Manager, analysis of central bank operations, Banco de México (2001-2004).
 He taught economy courses and held research positions at the University of Chicago (1994-2000).
 He graduated from the Universidad Iberamericana and he holds a PhD from the University of Chicago.

 Professor at Hertie School of Governance (Berlin) and at Sciences Po Paris.
 Previously, he served as French Commissioner General for Policy Planning (2013-2016), Director of Bruegel, the Brussels-based economic think tank (2005-2013), Deputy Chairman of the French Economic Analysis Council (2001-2002), Senior Economic Adviser to the French Minister of Finance (1997-2000), Director of CEPII, the French institute for international economics (1992-1997).
-He is an engineer, Ecole Supérieure d’Electricité, Paris.
-He also holds a Master in mathematics and an advanced degree in economics from the Centre d’études des programmes économiques (CEPE, Paris).
+He is an engineer from the Ecole Supérieure d’Electricité, Paris.
+He also holds a master’s degree in mathematics and an advanced degree in economics from the Centre d’études des programmes économiques (CEPE, Paris).
 In the first half of 2017, he contributed to the campaign of Emmanuel Macron as Director of the Programme and Ideas Division.

 Director and founder of GlobalFocus, a strategic analysis and foreign policy think-tank.
 She is also Senior Editor of Foreign Policy (Romanian edition of the international magazine), a frequent TV commentator on global affairs and guest lecturer with the Romanian National Defence Academy.
 She served as Foreign Affairs Adviser to the President of the Romanian Senate, Programmes Director with the Aspen Institute Romania and before that as a journalist.
 She specialised in emerging threats, democratisation, political transitions and post-conflict reconstruction at Yale University as a Fulbright Scholar, Harvard Kennedy School (USA) and St Andrew’s University (UK).